 I miss the “Turkeydays” of my youth, when you pulled the drapes shut to keep out the bright sun, camped out in the living room, sat in front of the TV, and gorged on turkey and dressing and fixins piled THIS high on your TV tray.

 Until you exploded.

 Followed by punkin’ pie a la mode, watching Tom Landry’s Cowboys ALWAYS win, then, finally, undoing your belt, saying “waugghhhhh” like Buddy Hackett, and napping until dinner, the second NFL game, and a Charlie Brown TV special.

 At least that’s what the menfolk did in the living room.
 I have no idea what the womenfolk did out in the kitchen.
 I guess they were eating and napping, too.

 To this day, I have no idea what Mom used to make “cranberry sauce”.
-And, please, do not tell me “cranberries” or “beets” were used, because I just know that whatever it was, was ripped from the still-beating heart of some poor animal made of Jell-o.
+And, please, do not tell me “cranberries” were used, because I just know that whatever it was, was ripped from the still-beating heart of some poor animal, then covered with Jell-o.

 I still wonder whatever happened to that huge, dark blue metal oblong casserole pot thingee that Mom used to make turkey and dressing; it was worthy of a deep and abiding love if not a large monument.

 Mom would pull to bits a couple of loaves of bread, pour in magic ingredients, saturate with love, shove it all up the turkey’s butt, cook for hours, and then, wa-la, the food angels would descend from turkey and dressing heaven.

 I am not kidding when I say that I just salivated while thinking of Mom’s dressing.

 Lawsy, lawsy, lawsy, I need a towel.

 I miss Grandpa saying an actual, proper, prayer of Thanksgiving before the family tore into our big meal.

 I miss Grandma Bertha being in perpetual motion, constantly bringing seconds, plus more dessert and coffee, and always kissing Grandpa on the head and me on the cheek on every trip from the kitchen.